Patreon/platform-documentation/source/includes/_resources_v2.md

 upload_url | string | The URL to perform a POST request to in order to upload the media file. upload_parameters | object | All the parameters that have to be added to the upload form request. download_url | string | The URL to download this media.
-Valid for 24 hours. created_at | string (UTC ISO format) | When the file was created. metadata | object | Metadata related to the file.
+Valid for 24 hours. image_urls | object | The resized image URLs for this media.
+Valid for 2 weeks. created_at | string (UTC ISO format) | When the file was created. metadata | object | Metadata related to the file.
 Can be null.